Sophie-Senge/team_generator/README.md

 ## Mock-Up

-The following image shows a mock-up of the generated HTML’s appearance and functionality:
+The following image shows a mock-up of the generated HTML’s appearance and functionality.
+It features five boxes listing employee names, titles and other specific key info:

 ![HTML webpage titled “My Team” features five boxes listing employee names, titles, and other key info.](./assets/Screenshot%202023-02-28%20at%2010.39.19%20PM.png)